Reinhard Schulz: Career

 Schulz settled in Munich as a freelance journalist and music critic and published mainly in the feuilleton of the regional and national press (including die Frankfurter Allgemeine Zeitung, the Süddeutsche Zeitung, the Frankfurter Rundschau, the Tagesspiegel), in music journals and in well over 100 of the ARD institutions' own music programmes.
-In 1980 he began teaching and music aesthetics of the 20th century at the Ludwig Maximilian University of Munich.
+In 1980, he began teaching and music aesthetics of the 20th century at LMU Munich.
 In 1986, he became senior editor at the Neue Musikzeitung.
 In 1993, he received the Critics' Prize of the City of Graz.
-From 1994, he worked as a juror for the Preis der deutschen Schallplattenkritik and in 1997 he was co-founder of the Munich Society for Neue Musik, which is a member of the International Society for Contemporary Music.
+From 1994, he worked as a juror for the Preis der deutschen Schallplattenkritik and in 1997, he was co-founder of the Munich Society for Neue Musik, which is a member of the International Society for Contemporary Music.
 From 2000 on, he was also actively involved in the Klangspuren music festival in Schwaz/Tyrol.

-Since 2012 the Reinhard-Schulz-Preis für zeitgenössische Musikpublizistik is awarded every two years.
+Since 2012, theReinhard-Schulz-Preis für zeitgenössische Musikpublizistik is awarded every two years.

 Schulz died in Ebersberg at the age of 59.